top of page

 Can I work with you from another state?

-I am currently licensed in Maine and New Hampshire.
-If you are able to travel to see me in person at one of the locations I practice out of in those states, then yes.
-(Click here to see locations) However, due to licensing regulations, I am unable to provide telehealth services if you live outside of those states at the moment.
+I am currently licensed in Maine, New Hampshire and Massachusetts.
+If you are able to travel to see me in person at my office in NH, then yes.
+(Click here to see location) However, due to licensing regulations, I am unable to provide telehealth services if you live outside of those states at the moment.

 04